Social media use

 We use Twitter Alerts to send critical warning information to our customers via Twitter.
 We will only use Twitter Alerts to share urgent information about a significant risk to life or the environment as a result of flooding or an environmental incident.
 Examples of when we use Twitter Alerts to share warnings include:

 - pollution which presents a risk to the public

 - a failure of waterways structure which presents a hazard to the public or property

 If you follow @EnvAgency on Twitter, our Twitter Alerts will appear with an orange bell symbol within your timeline.
 Find out more about Twitter Alerts

 You can also sign up to receive our Twitter Alerts via text message and push notifications to your mobile phone or tablet.
 Sign up for Twitter Alerts from the Environment Agency

-Whilst we will try to send the most critical flood warning information via Twitter Alerts, the best way to receive notifications of flood warnings for your local area is to sign up to our Floodline Warnings Direct service.
-Sign up for Floodline Warnings Direct
+The best way to receive notifications of flood warnings for your local area is to sign up for flood warnings

 Local Twitter accounts

 If you follow our local or staff Twitter accounts, you will receive our warning messages as normal tweets.
 These accounts do not have Twitter Alerts functionality, but will retweet Alerts sent from @EnvAgency.